Migrating an NI Test System to Linux Desktop

 a Linux desktop machine.

-Note Toolkits with OS-dependent functionality, such as toolkits that utilize ActiveX, do not function when migrated to a Linux OS.
+Note Toolkits with operating system-dependent functionality, such as toolkits that utilize ActiveX, do not function when migrated to a Linux operating system.

 -